-Covers material designed for career technical or general studies students who need to study particular mathematical topics.
-Topics may include measurement, algebra, geometry, trigonometry, graphs, and/or finance.
+Covers mathematical material designed for career and technical students.
+Topics include measurement, algebra, geometry, trigonometry, and vectors.
 These are presented at an introductory level and the emphasis is on applications.

 Prerequisite: Demonstrated college readiness in math or corequisite of support lab (CCD.edu/CollegeReady)